trannguyenhung011086/sync-asana-github-zeit-micro/README.md

 **Goal:** Sync github pull request status to asana task

--   Flow (see method `getAsanaSectionId` at `./lib/github.js` for section mapping):
+-   Flow (see method `getAsanaSectionId` at `.src/lib/github.js` for section mapping, note: ticket moving will be added later):

     -   pull request created - > add comment to asana -> move task to "in review" section
     -   pull request merged - > add comment to asana - > move task to "on env" section (movement part is disabled for now)

 **Stack**

--   use Vercel CLI platform for deployment (Stack moving forward will be AWS)
--   use Express as MW
 -   use Asana library (https://github.com/Asana/node-asana)
 -   Git calls are made using fetch